NoriSte/ui-testing-best-practices/sections/tools/cypress-react-component-test.md

 Take a look at the result in [this video](https://youtu.be/yVL-yRT5hFQ).
 The test lasts now less than seven seconds, without depending nor loading Storybook, leveraging first-class Cypress support.

 What’s next?
 The [cypress-react-unit-test](https://github.com/bahmutov/cypress-react-unit-test) plugin is quite stable and useful now, a whole new world of experiments is open and a lot of small-to-medium projects could choose to leverage Cypress as a single testing tool.
-I’m waiting for your comments and experience 😊

 <!-- TODO: in the end, decide if you want to move all the resources to a common chapter too -->